dominichu93/dominichu93/README.md

-Hi, I'm Dom – Chief of Staff at
+Hi, I'm Dom.
+Chief of Staff at ..

 <p align="centre">